fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

  ![pdp heatmap.png]({{site.baseurl}}/img/pdp heatmap.png)

-From the graph shown, it seems that the high school cirriculum was a little bit harder compared to the MBA cirriculum based on the average percentages.
+From the graph shown, it seems that the high school cirriculum has a better grade percentage than the  a MBA cirriculum percentage based on the student grades.

 I wanted to look at another Partial Dependence Plot to see if '2nd Education' & 'MBA' have high concentration percentages.